-Weather alerts may be issued on a national or regional basis during adverse weather conditions and you should regularly for updates from Met Eireann by clicking here
+Weather alerts may be issued on a national or regional basis during adverse weather conditions and you should regularly check for updates from Met Eireann by clicking here

 During winter months your landlord should not delay in ensuring that your private rented accommodation meets basic minimum standards.
 It is important for both landlord and tenant to check the property regularly to ensure everything is working properly.
 All repairs should be reported to your landlord immediately.
 Below are some tips to help tenants during cold weather.

 - Ensure that you have adequate heating.
 If there is a problem with your heating contact the landlord immediately.
 If there is a delay in repairing the problem seek an interim solution for example temporary heaters.